-Livi Michael’s latest book, “Succession” , is out!
+Livi Michael’s latest book, “Rebellion” , is out!
 Order a copy here!

-Livi Michael has written sixteen novels for people of all ages.
+Livi Michael has written eighteen novels for people of all ages.
 She teaches literature and creative writing at the Manchester Metropolitan University.

 About Me & Writing

 I was born near Manchester and still live there to this day with my two sons.
 Before writing for children I wrote four novels for adults: